reuk/wayverb/docs_source/image_source.md

 where $\theta$ is the angle of incidence at the surface.
-This is the same approach taken in [@southern_room_2013]. $\theta$ must be found for each individual reflection, by taking $\acos$ of the dot product between the incident ray direction and the surface normal, when both are unit vectors.
+This is the same approach taken in [@southern_room_2013]. $\theta$ must be found for each individual reflection, by taking the inverse cosine of the dot product between the incident ray direction and the surface normal, when both are unit vectors.

 The contribution $g$ of a single image source with intermediate surfaces $m_1 m_2 \dots m_n$ is given by